thomassuedbroecker/custom-reranker-deployment/README.md

 # Custom Reranker deployment

-The objective of this project is to deploy the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) to a Kubernetes cluster in a VPC or free Kubernetes on IBM Cloud and access the REST API of the Reranker.
+The objective of this project is to deploy the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) to a Kubernetes cluster in a VPC or free Kubernetes cluster on IBM Cloud and access the REST API of the Reranker.

 The [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) is a component of [PrimeQA]((https://github.com/primeqa/primeqa/tree/main/primeqa).

-> _"**PrimeQA** is a public open source repository that enables researchers and developers to train state-of-the-art models for question answering (QA).
+> _"**PrimeQA** is a public open-source repository that enables researchers and developers to train state-of-the-art models for question answering (QA).
 By using PrimeQA, a researcher can replicate the experiments outlined in a paper published in the latest NLP conference while also enjoying the capability to download pre-trained models (from an online repository) and run them on their own custom data."_

-> _"The [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component takes a question and a list of documents and return a rescored and reranked list of documents."_
+> _"The [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component takes a question and a list of documents and returns a rescored and reranked list of documents."_

 ### Content